pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 ```

 ## Destroying the stacks

+> ⚠️ Note that this will destroy all state and data for stacks deployed via the self-hosted service.
+So, be sure to take any backups you feel are necessary.

 Due to the dependencies between the stacks, you'll need to reverse the order that you deployed them in: